Statistics

 In 2009 she was involved in a freak accident on the set of Coronation Street whilst directing an action sequence.
 A car being used in a stunt shunted foward ploughing into her and knocking her to the ground.
 However, she escaped unscathed with only minor injuries.

-Derek Fowlds (died 2020 aged 82) would be 87 - credited as Claude in The Elixir of Doom(BF)
+Derek Fowlds (died 2020 aged 82) would have been 87 - credited as Claude in The Elixir of Doom(BF)

 Derek Fowlds is an actor, best known for his roles as Bernard Woolley in Yes Minister/Yes Prime Minister, Oscar Blaketon in Heartbeat, and to 'older' children of the 1970s as Mr Derek alongside Basil Brush.